Best for Protection in the Bathroom

 Device Features and Pricing

-Life Alert’s mobile offering, On the Go, is a lightweight device equipped with a cellular connection and GPS.
-Monitoring center operators can use the GPS information to easily locate callers during an emergency.
+Life Alert’s mobile offering, On the Go, is a lightweight device equipped with 4G LTE and GPS.
+Monitoring center operators can use the GPS tracking information to easily locate callers during an emergency.
 On the Go is waterproof and showerproof, and has a battery life of up to 10 years.
-For a monthly fee of $89, users receive On the Go, In the Home, and In the Bathroom systems.
+For a monthly fee of $89, users receive all three Life Alert devices- On the Go, In the Home, and In the Bathroom.

-Life Alert owns and operates its own monitoring center.
-The center is located in the United States, is UL-listed, and TMA Five Diamond Certified.
-According to the company’s website, the Life Alert monitoring center has helped save over 400,000 lives from catastrophe since 2008.
-Operators are trained to stay on the line with callers until their emergency is resolved and/or help arrives, so seniors are never left stranded without emergency assistance.
-Operators also provide paramedics with the caller’s health information, including crucial information such as medication allergies, and notify the user’s family members during an emergency so they are never left in the dark regarding their loved one’s health.
+Life Alert owns and operates its own U.S.-based monitoring center.
+The center is both UL-listed and TMA Five Diamond Certified.
+According to Life Alert’s website, the monitoring center has helped save over 400,000 lives from catastrophe since 2008.
+Operators notify the caller’s family members during an emergency so they are never left in the dark regarding their loved one’s health.